- Location: Connecticut

 Written tests are available in several languages.
 Oral tests are provided in English.

 You must hold your permit for a minimum of three months (90 days) before taking the road exam.
-Practice driving with either a certified driving instructor or a licensed driver who is older than 20 years old and has held a driver's license for a minimum of four or more consecutive years and has not been suspended in the last 4 years.
+Practice driving with either a certified driving instructor or a licensed driver who is older than 20 years old and has held a driver's license that has not been suspended for at least 4 years.

 You can't drive without insurance coverage.
 If you're looking for a carrier, visit our Insurance Center to find the best rates.

 Almost everyone needs to take ―and pass― the road test in order to gain their Connecticut driver's license.
-However, you may be able to skip the road (and written) test if all of the following apply:
+However, you may be able to skip the road (and written) test if you are new to the state and are transferring over your out-of-state license.

 Appointments are assigned for your road test by the DMV.
 Before taking the test, you must show the vehicle registration and your valid insurance card.